ava-labs/avalanche-docs/docs/dapps/smart-contracts/add-avalanche-programmatically.md

 npm start
 ```

-It everything works as expected, you should be able to load "http://localhost:3000/" on your browser, click on the "Connect Avalanche" button on the page as below:
+If everything works as expected, you should be able to load "http://localhost:3000/" on your browser, click on the "Connect Avalanche" button on the page as below:

 ![](/img/connect-core.jpeg)